astramieri/aws-cloud-practitioner/docs/cloud_computing.md

     - control over sensitive assets in your private infrastructure
     - flexibility and cost-effectiveness of the public cloud

-Five characteristics of cloud cmputing:
+Five characteristics of cloud computing:

 1. On-demand self-service
 2. Broad network access